A substantial transition is underway in how leading companies are approaching pressing sustainability challenges and social impact goals.

 Through its Global Social Entrepreneurship Program with MIT Solve, Microsoft is engaging with over 100 global social impact organizations, working across the UN Sustainable Development Goals.
 The program connects startups with access to technology, training, new markets and customers, and grant funding.

-Through the Global Social Entrepreneurship Program, Microsoft is specifically seeking social innovators who have identified new ways to apply artificial intelligence for social change.
+Microsoft is specifically seeking social innovators who have identified new ways to apply artificial intelligence for social change.
 Selected innovators such as Vector Center and UPEPO, for example, are demonstrating how Microsoft’s cloud computing platform, Azure, can be applied to the water crisis and global climate change.

 To advance its impact and innovation objectives, the medical technology company Medtronic took the ambitious step to incubate and launch an independent social business.